 How to Wear Cardigans Without Looking Frumpy

 #1.
-Learn what style/length of cardigan looks best on your body type.
+Figure out what style/length of cardigan looks best on your body type.

-If you really have no idea what works best for your body type… or what your body type even is… I highly recommend the Adore Your Wardrobe course.
-Find out more about my experience with the course in THIS POST.
+If you really have no idea what works best for your body type… or what your body type even is… I highly recommend looking into the Adore Your Wardrobe course.

 #2.
-Wear form-fitting clothes underneath or a dress that belted.
+Wear form-fitting clothes underneath or a dress that’s belted.

 #3.
 Size down in longer cardigans and/or choose cardigans that are more fitted.

 Slouchy cardigans are trending for the younger set, but let’s be honest — unless you are tall and skinny, slouchy oversized cardigans tend to add visual weight.

 I find that I look best in cardigans that are designed to fit closer to the body.
 Oftentimes these are made of a fine-gauge knit or ribbed material.

 I sized down to an XS in this Madewell cardigan for a closer fit.

 #4.
 Pay attention to the fit of the arms.